USS LST-18: Service history

 During the war LST-18 served exclusively and extensively in the Asiatic-Pacific Theater from September 1943 until November 1945.

-LST-18 was then floated down the Ohio and Mississippi rivers from 19–25 April 1943, arriving at New Orleans on the latter date.
+LST-18 was then floated down the Ohio and Mississippi rivers from 19 to 25 April 1943, arriving at New Orleans on the latter date.
 When she entered commissioned service there were only 7 officers and 67 enlisted men in the original crew.
 After tests and maneuvers at St. Andrews, Florida, she returned to New Orleans on 14 May 1943, for post-shakedown availability.
 She was then assigned to LST Flotilla 7, Group 21, Division 41.

 LST-18 left Galveston, Texas, on 25 May 1943, with Convoy HK 186 headed for Key West, Florida, where she arrived on 29 May 1943.

 On 1 June 1943, she got underway for the Canal Zone.
 Arriving at Coca Sola, Canal Zone, on 14 June 1943, Commander Clarence H. Peterson, USCG, with two officers and 13 enlisted men reported aboard for duty to the staff of Group 21, LST Flotilla 7 and LST-18 was designated flagship for the group.

 She then travelled to Australia, where she left Caloundra, Queensland, on 23 August 1943, en route to Townsville, Queensland, with Convoy QL 8, arriving on 26 August.
 From there she left two days later with Convoy TN 147 en route to Milne Bay, Territory of Papua, where she arrived on 31 August 1943.

 She then proceeded to Milne Bay, New Guinea, arriving on 2 September 1943, for ten days of beaching operations and loading for the first trip in the forward areas.

 Eastern New Guinea operation

-LST-18 participated in the landing at Scarlet Beach, New Guinee during the Battle of Finschhafen from 22–24 September 1943.
+LST-18 participated in the landing at Scarlet Beach, New Guinee during the Battle of Finschhafen from 22 to 24 September 1943.